crhsidea/Course-Docs/Course Docs/Languages/JavaScript Course.md

 * CSS Level 2

 ## Level 0
-* Begin this course https://www.codecademy.com/learn/learn-javascript and complete up to chapter 4 : Arrays and Loops.
+* Begin this [course](https://www.codecademy.com/learn/learn-javascript) and complete up to Chapter 4 : Arrays and Loops.
 ### Assessment
-* Make a leetcode account - https://leetcode.com - and go ahead and complete problem number 1.
+* Make a [leetcode](https://leetcode.com) account and go ahead and complete problem number 1.
   * Once you have done this be able to login, show, and explain your solution.

 ## Level 1